The childhood home of Christopher Robin. An enchanting Grade II Listed country house set amidst wonderful gardens & grounds

 The Ashdown Forest is about ¾ of a mile from the property with around 6500 acres of heath and woodland and there are some particularly attractive foot and bridlepaths throughout the Forest.

-Comprehensive shopping: Crowborough (6.3 miles), East Grinstead (8.1 miles), Tunbridge Wells (9.1 miles) and Uckfield (10.3 miles).
+Comprehensive shopping: Crowborough (about 6.3 miles), East Grinstead (about 8.1 miles), Tunbridge Wells (about 9.1 miles) and Uckfield (about 10.3 miles).

-Schools: Hartfield has its own playschool and primary school and there are a number of other highly regarded schools in the area, both state and private including Brambletye in East Grinstead, Cumnor House in Danehill and Ashdown House in Forest Row.
+Schools: Hartfield has its own playschool and primary school and there are a number of other highly regarded schools in the area, both state and private, including Brambletye in East Grinstead, Cumnor House in Danehill and Ashdown House in Forest Row.

-Sporting Facilities Walking and horse riding through the woods and heathland of Ashdown Forest.
+Sporting Facilities: Walking and horse riding through the woods and heathland of Ashdown Forest.
 Racing at Lingfield Park, Plumpton and Brighton, Hickstead and Ardingly show grounds.
 Golf at the two Royal Ashdown courses (Forest Row), Holtye and East Sussex National (Uckfield).

 Communications: The A22 provides access to the M25 and London, the south coast, Gatwick and Heathrow Airports and the Channel Tunnel Terminus.

 - dining room

 - utility room

 - shower room

 - 3 further bedrooms, one en suite